jmhmaxsat/HistLS/README.md

 # HistLS

-This repository contains the implementation of the HistLS algorithm for Weighted Partial MaxSAT, as proposed in our paper:
+This repository contains the implementation of the HistLS algorithm for WPMS, as proposed in our paper:

-Improving Local Search for Weighted Partial MaxSAT by Initializing with Historical Information
+> *Improving Local Search for Weighted Partial MaxSAT by Initializing with Historical Information*

 ## Usage Guide